okrischer/ThinkChess/README.md

 ## Follow along the tutorial
 This repository has several branches, each dedicated to a chapter of the tutorial.
-If you want to follow anlong the tutorial, check out the code for that chapter, e.g.
+If you want to follow along the tutorial, check out the code for that chapter, e.g.
 `git checkout chap1`, and start working on the code from there.

-The tutoial itself comes as a PDF file and is located in the **doc/** directory.
+The tutorial itself comes as a html file and is located in the **docs/** directory.
-If you have LATEX installed on your machine, you can also build the documentation with `pdflatex -shell-escape ThinkChess++.tex` from that folder, which will produce the tutorial up to the given chapter.
+If you have `pandoc` installed on your machine, you can also build the documentation with `pandoc -dhtml` from that folder, which will produce the tutorial up to the given chapter.